PBA World Series of Bowling: World Series of Bowling XVI

 The 16th PBA World Series of Bowling was held on March 3–22, 2025 in Reno, Nevada.
 For the first time since 2017, the WSOB included four animal oil pattern events prior to the PBA World Championship.
 Also, the Viper Championship returned to the slate of events at the WSOB for the first time since World Series of Bowling VII in 2015.
+E. J. Tackett placed in the top-4 of all five events, an unprecedented feat, as he won a third-consecutive PBA World Championship, defended his Shark Championship, was runner-up at the Viper Championship, and finished 3rd and 4th at the Scorpion and Cheetah Championships, respectively.